Vagar Island | The Ultimate Guide

 - Bøsdalafossur Waterfall

 Vágar island is one of the most popular islands in the archipelago for good reason.
-Now, have you explore the island or are you planning to visit this truly unmatched island with many of the highlights in the Faroe Islands?
+Now, have you explored the island or are you planning to visit this truly unmatched island with many of the highlights in the Faroe Islands?
+Start out by browsing the widest selection of things to do and see in the Faroe Islands.